mrismanaziz/Reforestation/README.md

-## Why didn’t the skeleton cross the road?
-Because he had no guts.
+## Why do birds fly south for the winter?
+Because it's too far to walk.